shanusaras/Credit-Risk-Scoring-Loan-Default-Detection-Pipeline/README.md

 <img src="images/header-image.webp">

 <!-- SHORT SUMMARY  -->
-Developed a machine learning pipeline for loan default prediction to support credit risk assessment.
-Engineered, scaled, and encoded features.
-Trained, tuned, and evaluated eight models.
-Deployed a Random Forest Classifier with an optimized decision threshold (AUC-PR: 0.59, recall: 0.79 for defaulters) as a Dockerized web app with a FastAPI backend and Gradio frontend, hosted on Hugging Face Spaces.
+Developed an end-to-end machine learning pipeline for loan default prediction to support credit risk assessment.
+Engineered, scaled, and encoded features, trained and tuned multiple models, and prepared the codebase for production deployment.
+The repository includes a Dockerized FastAPI + Gradio deployment stack and deployment instructions — the app is **deployment-ready** (not currently hosted live).

 ---